Philip West

 Philip West is the former mayor of Natchez, Mississippi.
 He and other leaders were honored in 2024 at a Martin Luther King Jr. Day parade.
 He chaired the Adams County Board of Supervisors and was briefly a candidate for governor.
 He is a Democrat.
 He played baseball at Alcorn State and is in the Alcorn State Hall of Fame.
-He was the first African American to serve as mayor of Natchez.
+He was the first African American to serve as mayor of Natchez since Reconstruction.
 He has also served as a school board member and advocated for bonds to fund education programs, accusing opponents of not wanting to fund education for black students.